 Traditionally healers see wounds as a training ground.
 When we recognise our own wounds as a very special ground where we can exercise love and compassion, the eyes and the ears of our heart open.
 We are then guided to the deep secrets and wisdom of our own heart, which helps us find again the very foundation of existence, simplicity and naturalness.
 By relinquishing the fragmentation of our life, we return to Unity.

 Music holds a central place among the arts, especially in Asia and the Middle East.
-Sufis call it ghiza ar-rūḥ, 'food for the soul', and musical encounters ṣamā' , which means 'to listen' in Arabic, as already mentioned.
+The Sufis call it ghiza ar-rūḥ, 'food for the soul', and they call their musical encounters ṣamā' , which means 'to listen' in Arabic, as already mentioned.
 During those meetings, participants try to listen with such intensity that for a few moments, they forget their limited selves and take part in the infinite Divine presence.
-As Sufis says, 'God rains' during these encounters.
+As the Sufis says, 'God rains' during these encounters.
 Yet their listening does not stop at those meetings but extends to all aspects of daily life.
 Many Sufis view the whole universe as one single symphony in which all beings participate.